cooperwalter/check-stock-index-price/README.md

 The workflow can perform an http.get request to the Cloud Run Functions endpoint.

-It needs to be attached to a Service Account with the "Cloud Run Invoker" role and to pass a bearer token in the header.
+It needs to be attached to a Service Account with the "Cloud Run Invoker" role.

-See [this documentation](https://cloud.google.com/functions/docs/securing/authenticating#id-tokens) for more information on creating a bearer token.
+When making the request, it uses OIDC authentication.
+See [this documentation](https://cloud.google.com/workflows/docs/calling-run-functions#:~:text=Add%20authentication%20information%20to%20your%20workflow,-Note%3A%20This%20authentication&text=When%20making%20requests%20to%20Cloud,Run%2C%20use%20OIDC%20to%20authenticate.&text=The%20audience%20parameter%20can%20be,to%20your%20service's%20root%20URL.) for configuring OIDC authentication.

+NOTE: The "audience" parameter should be set to the root URL of the Cloud Run Functions endpoint.

-See the example workflow.yaml file in the root of the project.
+See the workflow.yaml file in the root of the project.